dami0928/HackTheBox/Codify/notes.md

 console.log(vm.run(code)); // -> hacked
 ```

-got some issue to get RCE , so i uploaded a shell.sh with this payload
+got some issue to get a reverse shell , so i uploaded a shell.sh with this payload

 ```bash
 const { VM } = require("vm2");